 I started this path using one VsCode plugin called vscodevim.
 It is a Vim emulator for Visual Studio Code.

-With this plugin is possible you use Vim in a Vscode environment.
-This worked well for me because at the beginning, when I was working on my projects.
-I could continue using the VsCode way to do the things.
+Using this plugin is possible you use Vim in a Vscode environment.
+This worked well for me because, in the beginning, when I was working on my projects.
 At this time, I used to keep the Vim emulator on insert mode and did everything on the VsCode way.
+I could continue using the VsCode way to do things.

 When coding projects with more relaxed deadlines, I used to code more in Vim way.